 General Course Information

-Course Code LAW 2517 Course Minerals and Energy Laws Coordinating Unit Adelaide Law School Term Semester 2 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1506 Incompatible LAW 2096 Course Description The course examines the law and practice relating to the ownership and development of on-shore and off-shore mineral and petroleum resources in Australia.
-It covers the development of legislation with reference to exploration, extraction and the enforcement of mining and petroleum interests.
-Community and social issues will be discussed, including the relationship between mining and indigenous people, environmental controls over mining production, mining in protected areas, and mining in the Woomera Prohibited Area.
-We will look at international boundary disputes, including the dispute over the Timor Sea.
-The course will also deal with international and national regulation to address climate change, including legislation to encourage renewable energy resources and to establish an emissions trading scheme in Australia.
+Course Code LAW 2517 Course Minerals and Energy Laws Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1506 or LAW 1511 Course Description This course examines law and policy relating to the ownership and development of onshore and offshore mineral and petroleum resources in Australia.
+It covers the constitutional powers of the state and Commonwealth governments in relation to mining and petroleum law and regulation; the development of legislation with reference to the exploration and extraction of minerals and petroleum; and the enforcement of mining and petroleum law.
+The course will emphasise the various policy concerns underlying the legislative regimes, including the concept of the "social licence to operate".
+Topical community and social issues will be discussed, including the issue of access to private land (such as agricultural land) for mining; mining and indigenous people; environmental controls over mining; rehabilitation of land; mining in protected areas, such as wilderness areas and national parks; and mining in the Woomera Prohibited Area.
+We will also look at the resolution of international boundary disputes, which affect offshore development, focussing on a case study of the dispute over the Timor Sea.

 Course Coordinator: Dr Alex WawrykRm 2.06, Ligertwood Building, North Tce